What if this is just the beginning?

 You can drop a note that washes that ugliness away: “We love you.
 We miss you.”
 Keep it simple.
 You don’t need to fix the entire situation.
 Just finding them with a word of grace is so often what resurrection looks like: think about Jesus coming to the disciples after they abandoned him.
 “Peace,” Jesus says to break the ice, knowing our anxiety and fear and guilt.
 “Don’t be afraid.”

-Get the kids to draw colorful picture.
+Get the kids to draw colorful pictures to mail in.
 Imagine your friend opening that in a depressing jail cell with a short letter from the team: “We’re not going anywhere.
 We’re here.
 We care about you.
 Thanks for letting us get to be part of your life.
-You’re stuck with us now ;).
-Hope to hear from you.”
+You’re stuck with us now ;) Hope to hear from you.”

-Don’t send any money.
+Don’t send any money, remember.
 Back to basics, same as at the beginning: relationship over resources.
 That’s where the healing’s at.

 That’s OK.
 We stay in relationship.
 God works through relationships that transform us.